-- (a) The applicant must submit a new application each year to qualify for the exemption provided for in the Homeowners Property Tax Assistance Program. - (b) The application for an exemption shall be filed after January 1st but prior to the last day of the
+MCL 211.7u(6) and (8), the applicant must submit a new application each year to qualify for the exemption provided for in the Homeowners Property Exemption.

-December Board of Review.
+(b) The application for an exemption shall be filed after January 1st but prior to the last day of the December Board of Review.